BrunoLevy/learn-fpga/README.md

 * FemtoRV: a minimalistic RISC-V CPU, and companion SOC, that fit on the IceStick (< 1280 LUTs)
     - Implements the RV32I instruction set (minus FENCE and SYSTEM).
     - Runs at 60MHz.
-4Kb RAM, optional memory-mapped IOs (UART, LEDs, OLed screen).
+4Kb - 6kb RAM, optional memory-mapped IOs (UART, LEDs, OLed screen).
     - Synthesis using the freeware tools (Yosys and nextpnr).
     - Firmware can be generated with gnu RISC-V toolsuite (script included), in C or in assembly.
     - SOC memory-mapped device drivers and hardware for UART, built-in LEDs, OLed display, led matrix.
-    - femtOS, femtoGL (everything fits in 4kb / 6kb).
+    - femtolibC, femtoGL (everything fits in 4kb / 6kb).
+    - "femtOS" virtual output support: redirects printf() to UART, OLED screen (or led matrix, WIP).
     - many RISC-V assembly and C demo programs, including graphics for the OLED display.

 * More basic things I wrote during May 2020 - June 2020